Adige-Calculations/OpenFOAM-handbook/src/7_Directories_structure/system/fvSolution/linear-solver.md

 ##  Minimization algorithms - Iterative solver

-The below are minimization algorithms:
+The below are minimization algorithms, which they start from a guess and they iteratively correct up to the respect of the equations of the system:

 - ```PCG```/```PBiCG```: Preconditioned (bi-)Conjugate Gradient, with PCG for symmetric matrices, PBiCG for asymmetric matrices.
 - ```PBiCGStab```: Stabilised preconditioned (bi-)conjugate gradient, for both symmetric and asymmetric matrices.